The Real Image of Christ

 Now, you know, some would ask, is there anything wrong with having these images to remind us of Christ?
 Well we will answer that when we return.

-Welcome back.
+Brother Barry: Welcome back.
 Before the break, we discussed the images portraying the Lord Jesus Christ are not really Christ Himself.
 Instead, no one really knows exactly what Christ looks like, whether from the Bible or from historical documents.
 So, the images that many people have today are just artistic renditions that come from the imaginations of the various artists, thus the many variations.

 Now some would say, “Well, it doesn’t matter.
 I just want to have something to remind me of the Lord Jesus Christ.
 What could be wrong with that?”
 We’ll take a look at the following:

-[Various images and clips of Christ]
+[On-screen graphics: various images and clips of Christ]

 Kristine Johnson: Well, we’ve heard about images of Jesus showing up in unlikely places.
 Now, there is a man who found the image of his savior in a bag of Cheetos believe it or not.
 You know, those crunchy little snacks, cheesy, crunchy little snacks.
 Youth minister Steve Craig says he was about to pop one in his mouth when he noticed that it looked like Jesus.